Valt the Wonder Deer: Broadcast

 On July 4, 2025, a set of official Rednote, Weibo and Douyin profiles collectively named Deer Elf Nostalgia (Note: Unofficial English translated title) (鹿精灵回忆杀, Lù Jīnglíng Huíyìshā) were opened.
 The first posts were made on August 4, 2025, uploading videos teasing the release of episodes from the Valt the Wonder Deer season 3 reboot through the profile.
-The first two episodes of that season were then posted on August 8, 2025, with further episodes being posted to those three profiles on a semiweekly basis every Monday and Wednesday at a rate of two episodes per day, (Note: Exceptions were occasionally made to this schedule.
+The Mandarin Chinese dub of the first two episodes of that season were then posted on August 8, 2025, with further episodes being posted to those three profiles on a semiweekly basis every Monday and Wednesday at a rate of two episodes per day, (Note: Exceptions were occasionally made to this schedule when it came to posting the Mandarin Chinese dub to the Deer Elf Nostalgia accounts.
 The August 8 premiere landed on a Friday, presumably chosen due to the lucky connotations of the number eight in Chinese.
 Episodes 17 and 18 were posted on Thursday September 4, due to the previous day's 2025 China Victory Day Parade landing on a Wednesday and therefore conflicting with the usual schedule.
 Wednesday October 1, Monday October 6, and Wednesday October 8 were skipped over in a row from the posting schedule, due to the combined National Day and Mid-Autumn Festival public holidays that year, with regular posts resuming on Monday October 13 with episodes 33 and 34.)
-(Note: For unknown reasons, episode 6 of season 3 is unavailable on Rednote, however it is still viewable on Douyin and Weibo) up until the final two episodes were posted on November 12, 2025.
-The episodes posted in the profiles are only of the Mandarin Chinese dub, and as of November 2025 it is unknown if, when, or where the original English version of season 3 will be released.
+(Note: For unknown reasons, the Mandarin Chinese dub of season 3 episode 6 is unavailable on Rednote, however it is still viewable on Douyin and Weibo) up until the final two episodes were posted on November 12, 2025.
+On December 3, 2025, the Deer Elf Nostalgia social media profiles started posting the original English version of season 3 under the same biweekly schedule (Note: The Deer Elf Nostalgia accounts all took a brief hiatus from posting after the English versions of episodes 37 and 38 were posted on Wednesday February 4, 2026, in part due to a combination of the 2026 Winter Olympics and the Chinese New Year public holiday.
+That hiatus ended over three weeks later, when a chapter of a spinoff comic was posted on Friday February 27, and English episodes resumed its regular posting schedule starting with episodes 39 and 40 on Monday March 2.), up until the final two episodes of that version were uploaded on March 23, 2026..
+Some of the English episode uploads are missing background music and sound effects, but with voice lines and some music numbers intact, an issue strangely not present in the Chinese dub.
+It is currently unknown if, when, or where the English version will be officially released outside of China or outside of these three Chinese social media websites.